IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/column-selection.md

            alt="{Platform} Column Selection Example">
 </code-view>

-## Basic usage
+## Basic Usage

-The column selection feature can be enabled through the `ColumnSelection` input, which takes GridSelectionMode values.
+The column selection feature can be enabled through the `ColumnSelection` input, which takes `GridSelectionMode` values.

 ## Interactions
 The default selection mode is `none`.
 If set to `single` or `multiple` all of the presented columns will be `Selectable`.
 With that being said, in order to select a column, we just need to click on one, which will mark it as `Selected`.
 If the column is not selectable, no selection style will be applied on the header, while hovering.